ChatTheatre/thin-auth/README.md

 userdb-hostname 127.0.0.1
 userdb-portbase 9900
 ```
+(Please note that the `/usr/System/data` directory also contains the `instance` file where you'd change things like `hostname` and `portbase` for your game, if need be.)

 Next, adjust the userdb-authctl glue script, usually located at `/var/skotos/support/misc/userdb-authctl`.

 There should be two lines that need to be set to `localhost`: